harshadss/my-presentations/fifth_elephant_2014/ml_workshop/presentation.md

 * Model fitting is optimization routine : so need degree of freedom = 0
 * On train data : I can keep tuning params to achieve good fit

 ---

-# Skewed Data in Real World

 ## Asymmetric Costs

 * Predicting likely respondents for marketing campaigns

-* Public Relations Disaster : Target pregnancy prediction model
+* Predicting pregnancy

-* Predicting likelihood of nuclear attack and launch pre-emptive strike ?
+* Predicting likelihood of nuclear attack and launch pre-emptive strike

 ---